March 30, 2020

 - have a spouse or a dependent with the virus; or

 - experience financial hardship as a result of quarantine, furlough, lay-off, or reduced hours at work; or

 - are unable to work due to lack of childcare; or

 - own and operate a business that suffers closing or reduced hours.

 Finally, the Act increases the loan limit from 401(k) accounts from $50,000 to $100,000.

 Our perspective is that suspending RMDs gives investors choices.
 In general, we believe it is a positive not to have to take a distribution while equity market prices are low and, instead, spread out distributions into the future, when we could see higher financial market prices.
 Still, investors who do not have much taxable income may want to study whether it makes sense for them to take the distribution this year to take advantage of the lower tax bracket.
 Investors may also want to consider whether this year is a good opportunity for a Roth IRA conversion.
 We favor avoiding withdrawals at this point, unless an investor has no other adequate source of funds.
 Otherwise, our strongest preference is to keep the IRA on a course to grow towards the investor’s long-term goals.

-How are unemployment benefits extended?
+How are unemployment benefits extended?call out

 The Act includes roughly $250 billion to extend unemployment benefits – not only the period and amount of payments but also the eligibility.
 The states run the unemployment insurance, but the CARES Act provides federal funding through December 31 for an additional $600 per week for an extra four months.
 The program also extends coverage to those who ordinarily would not qualify for state unemployment, including the self-employed, independent contractors, and gig workers.4